nametree

 Gaelle French feminine given name; a popular Haitian given name

-Gerard traditionally brave with the spear; used as a Haitian given name
+Gerard ger "spear" + hart "hard, firm, brave" (Old German); used as a Haitian given name

 Guerda Haitian Creole coined given name; precise meaning uncertain